-27. The socioeconomic profile of all APs is based on a SES covering all the 43 AHHs (4 of them will receive compensation for 2 types of losses which has raised the number of compensation receivers to 47 from 43 APs) with a population of 205.
-The SES was commissioned in January 2013 through trained Enumerators where a structured questionnaire was used as the tool of data collection.
+27. The socioeconomic profile of all APs is based on a SES covering all the 24 AHHs with a population of 120.
+The SES was commissioned in February 2013 through trained Enumerators where a questionnaire was used as the tool of data collection.
 In addition, three Participatory Rapid Appraisals (PRA) were also done for knowing some of the qualitative information in depth.
-The 43 APs are from one village and the number of beneficiary households will be 536 from 5 villages, after re-excavation of canal/khal and reconstruction of embankment.
+The 24 APs are from one village and the number of beneficiary households will be 302 from 5 villages, after re-excavation of canal/khal.

-Table-4: Affected Population by Sex and by Village\\
+Table-4: Affected Population by Sex and by Village